-So, you've decided to buy a new TV and you've decided it has to be an LG OLED.
-That makes sense: LG's OLEDs are consistently excellent performers and they offer the most complete spec sheets of any TVs currently available.
-What's more, they're also priced very aggressively, especially in the Boxing Day sales.
+So, you've decided to buy a new TV and you've decided you'd quite like a shiny new LG OLED.
+That makes sense: LG's OLED TVs have shown great consistency over the years and they offer the most complete spec sheets of any TVs currently available.
+What's more, they're also priced very aggressively, especially during the Prime Day sales, the first big deals extravaganza of 2023.

 But which LG OLED should you buy and how can you be sure you're getting a great deal?
 Easy: you keep reading this very page.

-LG's new C2 and G2 OLEDs have recently hit their lowest prices yet, and there are still some 2021 models hanging around that shops are desperate to ship, resulting in seriously huge discounts.
+LG's new C3 and G3 OLEDs have recently hit their lowest prices yet, and there are still some excellent deals on the 2022 C2 and G2 models hanging around that shops are desperate to ship, resulting in some seriously tempting discounts.

 Without further ado, here are the best cheap LG OLED TV deals available right now.

 Not interested in an OLED TV?
-Check out our round-up of the best TV deals
+Check out our round-up of the best Prime Day TV deals

 42-inch LG OLED TV deals